 Circumstances surrounding the pandemic have also spurred conversation about the importance of mental and physical health.
 Newspapers, television commercials and websites are now in the business of health promotion centering on balanced nutrition, regular exercise and movement, adequate sleep, and social connection.
 Similarly, the importance of positive mental health habits is being discussed by a wide range of sources, including experts at Washington University in St. Louis.
 Part of time management also includes creating a balance in how we spend our time.
 We can focus some of our time on new activities, maintaining social connections and remaining healthy, but we also need to know it is ok to spend hours or days bingeing our favorite shows and indulging in tasty treats.

 Professionals from the Department of Psychology are speaking with local and national media about ways to ensure good mental health during the pandemic.
 Institute for Public Health Faculty Scholar, Jessie Gold, MD, MS, who works in the Department of Psychology recently offered these suggestions in an interview with PBS Television.

 Developing coping skills, managing anxiety, and combating loneliness are just a few of the topics that are being explored on a wider scale.
-Specific resources for older adults promoting mental and physical health are widely accessible like this page on the CDC website or this article published by the American Psychological Association.
+Specific resources for older adults promoting mental and physical health are widely accessible like this article published by the American Psychological Association.
 Mindful magazine offers this free guide to meditation as part of any good mental health maintenance plan.
 It’s okay if you don’t know how to meditate to reduce stress.
 The quick-read guide offers basic instruction aimed at “improving focus,” “getting to know our pain” and “being kinder to ourselves.”